 To put this in context for those wondering how big of a deal this is, this study tracks people gaining 10% body weight and the participant’s energy expenditure increased by an average of 400-500kcal higher than what would have been predicted.
 This seems to be on the higher end of what is commonly seen in research and in practice.
 But it seems consistent that under most circumstances there is an increase above what a formula would predict.

-Given the difficulties associated with self-reported calorie intake, while there are a lot of cases of self-reported metabolic adaptation that seem severe, they may not all actually be accurate.
-People are notoriously poor at reporting their intake.
+Given the difficulties associated with self-reported calorie intake, while there are a lot of cases of self-reported metabolic adaptation that seem severe, they may not all be accurate.
+People are typically poor at reporting their intake.

 This makes it difficult to assess what is truly going on when working with a client or listening to somebody explain their situation.
 But there is no doubt that metabolic adaptation effects some people significantly more than others.

 Taking all that out of the equation though, I wanted to do a case study to explain how this could look without the underreporting aspect being involved.

 Imagine a male lifter named James who is 183cm tall, 22 years old, 90kg and 15% body fat.
-They have been eating at maintenance calories for two weeks, but they were previously in a muscle gain phase and their energy expenditure is still 10% above what you would expect due to metabolic adaptation related to the surplus.
+He has been eating at maintenance calories for two weeks.
+Prior to this, he was in a muscle gain phase.
+His energy expenditure is still 10% above what you would expect due to metabolic adaptation related to the surplus for an extended timeframe.